LavaLite/docs/roles.md

 ## Config File

 You can change connection for models, slug separator, models path and there is also a handy pretend feature.
 Have a look at config file for more information.

-## License

-This package is free software distributed under the terms of the MIT license.